2023 Most Popular Allied Health Services Associate Degree Schools in Ohio

 Full Allied Health & Medical Assisting Services at Owens Community College Report

-Bryant & Stratton College - Parma landed the #8 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
-Bryant & Stratton College - Parma is a fairly small private for-profit school located in the large suburb of Parma.
+Bryant & Stratton College - Parma did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #8 on the list.
+Bryant & Stratton College - Parma is a fairly small private for-profit school located in the suburb of Parma.

 Women make up 95% of the medical assisting majors at the school.